unboundsecurity/unbound-integration/Jmeter/README.md

 ## Prerequisites for CoT Performance tests

 You need the following before running the performance tests:
-1. EKP Client - installed an running
+1. EKP Client - installed an running.
+JMeter-2003 branch is compatible with ekp-client-1.3.2003.
 1. CoT server - installed and running
 1. Jmeter - install version 5.4 or newer
 1. Maven CLI - installed